-Students may shape their programme of studies, from their fourth semester onwards, by choosing OCM and OM in the field they are interested in.
+Students may shape their programme of studies by choosing OCM and OM in the field they are interested in.
 However, the degree awarded by the Department is a general degree in French language and literature and does not mention a specialisation in a particular field of study.